cda94581/regolith-filters/README.md

 	- [ ] Proactively warn users of any content logs they may experience
 - [ ] Add-on Style Guide
 	- [ ] Redefine everything in each file to follow the Bedrock Wiki's [style guide](https://wiki.bedrock.dev/meta/style-guide.html)
+- [ ] Export Backup
+	- [ ] Copy and backup the export target before exporting
+	- This may be oddly specific to me, but useful as an extra layer of safety

 Well, I guess I should get to work on these filters at some point.
 Typing will get me nowhere :>.